manshisharma1372/Weather_Application/README.md

-# Weather_Application
+# Weather-Application
-Project Weather Application using API and JavaScript
+An Interactive application which tells the weather of a CIty using Weather API.